nforgeio/neonKUBE/External/SSH/README.txt

 	C:\Program Files\Git\usr\bin\ssh-keygen.exe

 This version can generate keys without a passphrase.
 We may need to update this from time to time.
+Note that I also copied just enough of the DLLs such that [ssh-keygen] can actually generate keys.